theory/sqljson/path/README.md

     | `\Z`         | end of text                           | N/A (see `\z`)                        |
     | `\0`         | the null byte                         | N/A                                   |
     | `\*`         | literal punctuation character `*`     | literal `*` punctuation character `*` |

+*   Identifiers.
+Postgres jsonpath parsing is quite liberal in what it allows in unquoted identifiers.
+The allowed characters are defined by the [ECMAScript standard] are stricter, and this package hews closer to the standard.

+    The upshot is that expressions allowed by Postgres, such as `x.🎉`, are better written as `x."🎉"` for compatibility with the standard and to work with both this package and Postgres.

 *   `keyvalue()` IDs.
 Postgres creates IDs for the output of the `keyvalue()` method by comparing memory addresses between JSONB values.
 This works well